abhishek1297/Parallel-Algorithms/index.md

 This project depicts the use of GPGPU to help improve the performance of the Pathfinding algorithms, Breadth-First Search and Single-Source Shortest Path specifically.
 I will present GPU implementations of these algorithms along with different approaches taken.
 Experimental results show that up to X times speedup is achieved over its CPU counterpart.

+# Graph Representation
+A graph G(V,E)can be represented as an Adjacency Matrix as well as an Adjacency List.
+Here, I have used an adjacency list due to their efficient use of space O(V+E).
+This list  A can be stored contiguously such that there should be two more arrays,  Ewhich holds all the offsets, and, Owhich holds the outdegree for a vertex v which means A[v]to A[v+O[v]]holds all the children.
+There can be an additional weighted array W  which is stored contiguously as well.
+**(Image representation)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/abhishek1297/Parallel-Algorithms/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.